InspiryThemes/realhomes-docs/docs/currency-switcher.md

 # How to set up Currency Switcher

 To enable **Currency Switching** feature in RealHomes theme you would need to install and configure the <a href="https://wordpress.org/plugins/realhomes-currency-switcher/" target="_blank">**RealHomes Currency Switcher**</a> plugin.
-Plesae follow the steps given blow.k
+Plesae follow the steps given below.

 ## Install & Activate 'RealHomes Currency Switcher' Plugin